vescon/MethodBoundaryAspect.Fody/README.md

     - on class
     - on method
 - Change method behavior
-    - Overwrite input argument values to be forwarded to the method.
+    - Overwrite input argument values to be forwarded to the method. (requires aspect to be annotated with AllowChangingInputArgumentsAttribute)
     - Overwrite return value to be returned from the method.

 Feel free to make a [Fork](https://github.com/vescon/MethodBoundaryAspect.Fody/fork) of this repository.